cloudify-cosmo/flask-securest/README.md

 ### Authorization Provider
 After authenticating the request's user, authorization will take place, if an authorization provider is configured.
-An authorization provider is used to verify that the user has the permission to execute the requested method (e.g. *GET*) on the requested endpoint.
+An authorization provider is used to verify that the user is permitted to execute the requested method (e.g. *GET*) on the requested endpoint.

 ## Writing your own userstore and authentication providers